63011174/choice-game/README.md

     def __init__(self, parent, controller):

         tk.Frame.__init__(self, parent)
-        label = ttk.Label(self, text ="In the next day, Chirs found that the picture No. 25 is went missing", font = LARGEFONT) label1 = ttk.Label(self, text ="Shawn make a comment that ‘Use picture No. 25 for this last time, ", font = LARGEFONT) label2 = ttk.Label(self, text ="No matter what’.
-So he need to go ask Shawn, Chris find out that in", font = LARGEFONT) label3 = ttk.Label(self, text ="Shawn picture there is a boat named “Ekisnake”, which take place in Greenland.", font = LARGEFONT) label4 = ttk.Label(self, text ="Then He hesitate since Greenland is very far.
-But he make decision with no hesitate.", font = LARGEFONT) label5 = ttk.Label(self, text ="Chirs go to the airport and take flight to Greenland.
+        label = ttk.Label(self, text ="In the next day, Chirs found that the picture No. 25 is went missing.
+Shawn make a", font = LARGEFONT) label1 = ttk.Label(self, text ="comment that ‘Use picture No. 25 for this last time, No matter what’ So he need", font = LARGEFONT) label2 = ttk.Label(self, text ="to go ask Shawn, Chris find out that in Shawn picture there is a boat named 'Ekisnake'", font = LARGEFONT) label3 = ttk.Label(self, text ="which take place in Greenland.
+Then He hesitate since Greenland is very far.
+But he", font = LARGEFONT) label4 = ttk.Label(self, text ="see the picture of Shawn, and look like Shawn in the picture is telling him to go.", font = LARGEFONT) label5 = ttk.Label(self, text ="Chirs go to the airport and take flight to Greenland.
 Chris alive and ask people,", font = LARGEFONT) label6 = ttk.Label(self, text ="“Do you know where Shawn went?”
 The bartender say he went to the boat named “Ekisnake”.", font = LARGEFONT) label6 = ttk.Label(self, text ="by this time the rain start falling and sea start to unclaims.
 What's your choice...", font = LARGEFONT)